zzzeek/sqla_tutorial/presentation/index.rst

 Flavors of ORM
 =================================

-A less common style keeps the declaration of domain model and table metadata separate.
+The other way is to keep the declaration of domain model and table metadata separate.
+SQLAlchemy calls this **imperative style**.

 ::

     # class is declared without any awareness of database
-    class User(object):
+    class User:
         def __init__(self, name, username):
             self.name = name
             self.username = username